 With an average yield of 3,000 – 6,000kg per acre, french beans are harvested before the pods are fully mature, usually between 42 and 56 days after planting and up to 2 months after the first harvest.

-In addition to the above and for you as a farmer to maintain high export quality, french beans should be picked at regular intervals, ideally three times per week.
-French bean flowers and young green French Bean pods are also picked to be sold as fresh.
+In addition to the above, and for you as a farmer to maintain high export quality, french beans should be picked at regular intervals, ideally three times per week.
+French bean flowers and young green French Bean pods are also selected to be sold as fresh.

 Now, let us talk about the section that has kept you here for this long, Marketing.
-It is important to note that, french beans.
+It is important to note that French beans are in high demand all year round.
+And with the right market, you are sorted for life.